 Avoid crowded areas – If you happen to be caught in a crowded, you’d better keep your hands in your pockets and protect your stuff.
 I remember once in Bolivia during some festival in the middle of a crowd, I knew that at the second my legs would stop moving when I stop walking, an unknown hand would visit my pocket.
 The crowd blocked me, I had to stop walking, some thief put his hand in my pocket.
 In such situations, you also absolutely want to have your backpack in the front.

 Try to avoid borders towns, or avoid staying there for too long – Borders are notoriously usually more dangerous than other regions, mostly because there is always a lot of trafficking going on between the two countries.
 This brings all the bad guys that increase your risk of getting into trouble.
 I remember years ago hearing the news of a French couple disappearing, in a town at the border between Bolivia and Brazil, where they had chosen to stay for a while.
 It’s a rare incident, but it happens.
 I’m sure you can find a better place to stay, really.

 Many borders can be crossed without any problem, and some are crossed by tons of tourists, like the one between Peru and Bolivia.
 But just bear in mind that they are generally less safe, and try to limit the time of your stay.

-Avoid going going out at night and know where you are going – The safety situation can greatly differ from a district to another, and at night the risk of stumbling across some very bad guy is much higher.
+Avoid going out at night and know where you are going – The safety situation can greatly differ from one district to another, and at night the risk of stumbling across some bad guy is much higher.